jmuzsik/blog/content/it/aws-overview.md

 **VPC**: virtual private cloud

-- a virtual data center to depoloy assets
+- a virtual data center to deploy assets

 **Route53**: DNS service

-- used to look up specific urls, public ip adresses
+- used to look up specific urls, public ip addresses
 - used on port 53, route 66 reference

 **Cloud Front**: consists of edge locations to cache your data